 It is a type of high-end X-Ray test of the colon for any abnormalities.
 Usually, a Radiologist performs the process.
 Some refer it as “CT Colonoscopy” as it uses CT Scan (Computed Tomography) method.

-The only difference from the regular procedure is there is no requirement of sedatives as the procedure is done from outside of the body.
+The only difference from the regular procedure is there is no requirement of sedatives as the process is done from outside of the body.

-Though it is easy to perform and cheaper, it is not efficient as the colonoscopy.
+Though Virtual Colonoscopy is easy to perform and cheaper, it is not efficient as the colonoscopy.
 It is mainly used for screening.

 How Much Does A Virtual Colonoscopy Cost?

 The price depends on various other factors like criticality, the health of the patient and existing illness.
 Here you should know that the insurance companies do not cover Virtual Colonoscopy, so you may need to bear the cost.

 What is “Versed”?